lotus-NLS/Jaguar/readme.md

 </details>

 <details>
 <summary>dev guide</summary>

-### Interface/Implementation segregation
-- Plural perfererentially `object_list`, not `objects`.
-- Private attributes should be of the form `_attribute` so that they are properly hidden.
-- **Minimal exposure/Maximal encapsulation**: Keep the API between modules as minimal as possible

-### Testing suite
--

 ### Architecture
-- Hierachy
+- Decide conciously what constitutes the **interface(API)** and the **implementation** of your modules and seperate them well i.e. seperate the "What?" from the "How?"
+        - **Loose coupling**: Under the constraint of supplying the intended functionality, the module API should be as minimal as possible
+        - **Minimal exposure**": Don't expose what you don't need for the functionality; Attributes and methods not part of the interface should be hidden i.e. of the form `_attribute`
+- Sometimes variables like Settings are needed throughout the entire project.
+This is only allowed in the form of immutable Singletons:
+        - The variables must be bundled into a Singletons object ([singleton pattern](https://refactoring.guru/design-patterns/singleton/python/example))
+        - The singleton is initialized once by passed arguments or some default behaviour and then never changed
-	- Organize the program into levels of hierachy, follwing a stepdown rule: Each function is composed only of statements from the next lower level of abstraction;
+- **Hierarchy of abstractions**: Organize the program into a hierachy of levels of abstraction, follwing a **stepdown rule**: Each function is ideally composed only of statements from the next lower level of ab>
-	- Mixing levels of abstraction should be avoided
+Mixing levels of abstraction should be avoided whenever possible

+### Checkpointing
+- Tests

 </details>